Faust-G/-Machine-learning-/README.md

 I based my work on the second article, because this approach demonstrates the best result.
 My main limiting factor was computing power (all work was done on the kaggle platform - GPU P100 with a time limit).
 For training data I took a slice of 5 million, numbers with a maximum of 15 digits.
 For testing I used 10000 data: 25 for each pair of lengths, lengths up to 20 digits inclusive.
 This data is taken from the training data of the article.

 My first approach was with the opt-125m and opt-350m models, in which I added Abacus Embeddings to the embedding layer and removed Absolute Embeddings.
 Inputs are formatted least significant digit first, as in the article.
 I chose the standard transformer architecture because, according to the experiments in the article, this architecture loses only when the training sample operands consist of a maximum of 10 digits; in other cases, it demonstrates either comparable or superior quality.
 But the training takes a very long time to converge, and there were experiments with different k, optimizers.
 Due to the quota, I could not complete this experiment.
 I decided to try a larger model with RoPE.
 Unfortunately, the authors do not measure the result with these embeddings on a standard transformer.
 The choice fell on the state of the art decoder with 464 million parameters NuExtract-tiny.
 But here I was again faced with time constraints and an expiring quota (some experiments you can find in train_NuExtract_abacus.ipynb).
 That's why I decided to train this model without Abacus Embeddings, of course, in this case there is no need to even think about extrapolation.
 The results for each operand length are presented at the end of the notebook (train_NuExtract.ipynb).
 Good results are obtained at lengths shorter than 15 and none at lengths longer, which is expected (RoPE does limit the length generalization as models are trained only using rotations based on training data length [[6]](#6)).

+## Сonclusions

-However, RoPE does limit the length generalization as models are trained only using rotations based on training data length.
-For 3.5 hours of training with batch size 8, I am happy with the result.
+For 3.5 hours of training with batch size 8 it is good result.
+In a practical system, I don't envision a situation where deliberately training a network for arithmetic addition would be necessary.
+At the moment, it is go the way of an additional scenario.
+As, for example, it is done in the Walfram plugin for GPT.
+Or how various scenarios are processed in Yandex Alice: make a NER preprocessing, process it with an summarizer, then select the required skill with a formula and generate a response based on the result obtained.
+Of course, this increases the response time, but it helps to get an excellent result and adds more variability.

 ## References